phillipmalboeuf/injustices/application.md

 Definitely part-time, I'm a full-time freelance web developer for SMEs at the moment.

 ##Who writes the code for your product? *
-I do, but I'm open to and I have access to outsourcing for certain parts of it.
+I do, but I'm open to and I have access to outsourcing for plenty parts of it.

 #COMPANY
 ##Have you taken prior funding?
 If so, how much and what structure (convertible note, priced round, etc.)? *